Strategic borrowing

 Leveraging the power of your investments

 When it comes to taking a more strategic approach to debt management, one of the most powerful resources at your disposal is your investment portfolio.
-This option uses your investments as collateral for a securities-based loan and may provide you with funds that can be used to consolidate many different loans into a single line of credit.
-Here’s how.
+Using your investments as collateral for a securities-based loan may provide you with convenient and competitively priced access to funds you can use to consolidate multiple loans into a single line of credit.
+This strategy offers:

-- Flexible repayment options: Unlike other forms of debt that have fixed repayment schedules and charge late payment fees, securities-based loans are designed to give you flexible repayment options.
-You can pay principal or interest, or if you maintain sufficient collateral, you can allow interest to be added to the principal.
+- Flexible repayment options: Unlike other forms of debt that have fixed repayment schedules and charge late payment fees, securities-based loans can give you flexible repayment options.
+For example you can pay principal or interest, or as long as you maintain sufficient collateral, you can allow interest to be added to the principal.
+In addition, the application process is often easier and faster than applying for other types of loans.

-- Line of credit: Also, because a securities-based loan is a line of credit, available funds can be used whenever future purchases or unforeseen events occur—planning a wedding, buying a new home or car, or even renovating your kitchen are just a few examples—without requiring a new application.
+- Line of credit: Also, because a securities-based loan is a line of credit, you can use available funds whenever future purchases or unforeseen events occur, without going through the application process all over again.

-- Lower rate: Securities-based lending may also offer you a potentially lower interest rate than other forms of debt, including unsecured loans and credit cards.
-A lower interest rate may enable you to pay down your loan balance more quickly and better manage cash flows so you can use available funds for other purposes.
+- Lower rates: Securities-based lending may also offer a potentially lower rate than other forms of debt, including unsecured loans and credit cards.
+A lower interest rate may enable you to pay down debt more quickly and better manage cash flows so you can use available funds for other purposes.

-- Additional Benefits: Borrowing against securities may provide additional benefits, including the potential to maintain your long-term investment plan, like saving for retirement, as well as helping to mitigate the tax consequences associated with selling appreciated investments.
+- Additional benefits: Borrowing against securities may provide additional benefits, including the potential to maintain your long-term investment plan, as well as helping avoid the tax consequences associated with selling appreciated investments.

 Borrowing against securities may not be appropriate for everyone.
-You should be aware that there are risks associated with a securities-based loan, including possible maintenance calls on short notice, and that market conditions can magnify any potential for loss.
+Only certain types of securities are eligible for this type of loan, and there are some risks, including possible maintenance calls on short notice, and that market conditions can magnify any potential for loss.

 How can E*TRADE from Morgan Stanley help?